Infobip Identifies Five Frauds Impacting The Messaging Ecosystem

 The issuer is solely responsible for the content of this announcement.

-About Infobip Infobip is a global cloud communications platform that enables businesses to build connected experiences across all stages of the customer journey.
+Infobip is a global cloud communications platform that enables businesses to build connected experiences across all stages of the customer journey.
 Accessed through a single platform, Infobip's omnichannel engagement, identity, user authentication and contact centre solutions help businesses and partners overcome the complexity of consumer communications to grow business and increase loyalty.
 With over a decade of industry experience, Infobip has expanded to 75+ offices globally.
 It offers natively built technology with the capacity to reach over seven billion mobile devices and 'things' in 6 continents connected to over 9,700+ connections of which 800+ are direct operator connections.
-Infobip was established in 2006 and is led by its co-founders, CEO Silvio Kutić, Roberto Kutić and Izabel Jelenić.
+Infobip was established in 2006 and is led by its co-founders, CEO Silvio Kutic, Roberto Kutic and Izabel Jelenic.

 Recent award wins include: